xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro.md

         That's all; now you can accept payments via PayPal Payments Pro.

+        Note that should you need to change any settings for your PayPal Payments Pro method, you will need to do that on the X-Payments end (not in your X-Cart store) and then re-import the method into X-Cart.

         You can control the status (active/inactive) of your PayPal Payments Pro method right on the "X-Payments connector" module settings page (shown on the screenshot above) or via the Payment methods page (**Store setup > Payment methods**):
         ![xc5_pp_pro_promethod_active.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_promethod_active.png)